how to choose colors for a painting with harmony

 This seems like a bit of work, but believe me it is very worthwhile.

-Paint the color wheel with the colors we use most often.
+Paint the color wheel with the colors you use the most often.

 There was still a debate in my mind about exactly which colors to use.
-The colors out in the middle of the wheel were some of the alternate colors still on my palette.
+So, the colors out in the middle of the wheel were some of the alternate colors still on my palette.

 Cut out color scheme templates the same size as your color wheel.